dan-mba/dan-mba.github.io/README.md

 1.  **`.gitignore`**: This file tells git which files it should not track / not maintain a version history for.

 1.  **`gatsby-config.js`**: This is the main configuration file for a Gatsby site.
 This is where site information (metadata) like the site title and description, which Gatsby plugins are include, etc. can be specified (Check out the [config docs](https://www.gatsbyjs.com/docs/gatsby-config/) for more detail).

+1.  **`gatsby-browser.js`**: This file is where Gatsby expects to find any usage of the [Gatsby browser APIs](https://www.gatsbyjs.com/docs/browser-apis/) (if any).
+These allow customization/extension of default Gatsby settings affecting the browser.

 1.  **`gatsby-node.js`**: This file is where Gatsby expects to find any usage of the [Gatsby Node APIs](https://www.gatsbyjs.com/docs/node-apis/) (if any).
 These allow customization/extension of default Gatsby settings affecting pieces of the site build process.
 This is where data from external sources (APIs) can be gathered for inclusion in the static build.